Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Non-stationary Transformers: Experimental Details

-We compare each base model with and without our framework using the same training strategy and architecture.
-The exclusive hyperparameters for our framework only consist of the design of the projector to learn de-stationary factors.
-We search the hyperparameters as stated in Section~\ref{sec:hyp}, and the best hyperparameter is selected on the \emph{validation set}.
+We compare each Transformers with and without our framework using the same training strategy.
+The only hyperparameters for our framework come from the projector design which learns de-stationary factors.
+We search the hyperparameters as stated in Appendix~\ref{app:hyp}.
+The best hyperparameter is selected on the \emph{validation set}.

+As for other forecast models for the baseline comparison, most of the results are from Autoformer~\cite{wu2021autoformer}.
+By contacting the authors of Autoformer, we obtain the hyper-parameter selection strategy as follows: for N-BEATS~\cite{oreshkin2019n}, we conduct a grid search for hidden channel in $\{256,512,768\}$, number of layers in $\{2,3,4,5\}$, learning rate in $\{5\times 10^{-5}, 1\times 10^{-4}, 5\times 10^{-4},1\times 10^{-3}\}$.
+For LSTNet~\cite{2018Modeling}, since the paper also experiments on the Traffic~\cite{trafficdata}, Electricity~\cite{ecldata} and Exchange~\cite{2018Modeling} datasets, the hyper-parameter setting is following the experimental details of the original paper.
+For N-HiTs~\cite{challu2022n}, ETSformer~\cite{woo2022etsformer}, and FEDformer~\cite{zhou2022fedformer}, as these methods share the same benchmark, we use their official code with three random seeds.